synxty/idea/[game-title].md

 ### 3.4.
 Rangers

 Rangers stand as the vanguard of your team's offensive might, serving as the paramount source of unrelenting damage.
 These nimble marksmen specialize in the art of delivering precision strikes from afar, inflicting devastating harm upon their targets.
-In fact, the farther they position themselves from the heat of battle, the more potent their attacks become, making them formidable damage dealers with a propensity for long-range engagements.

-The hallmark of Rangers lies in their capacity to maintain a relentless barrage of damage, consistently chipping away at enemy forces.
-Their attacks carry immense power and accuracy, capable of whittling down foes with surgical precision.
-This inherent ranged advantage positions them as a primary asset when it comes to controlling the tempo of battle.

-However, the prowess of Rangers comes at a price.
-They are inherently squishy and fragile units, vulnerable to enemy counterattacks and susceptible to harm.
-Protecting these delicate but formidable ranged units is imperative to harnessing their full potential.

-Rangers embody a precarious balance—balancing their unparalleled damage output with the necessity for strategic positioning and protection.
-When placed correctly and safeguarded, they become an unstoppable force, capable of decimating adversaries from a safe distance.
+Balancing their unparalleled damage output with the need for strategic positioning and protection is crucial.
+When placed correctly and safeguarded, Rangers become an unstoppable force, capable of decimating adversaries from a safe distance.

-Incorporate Rangers into your strategy shrewdly, recognizing their value as your team's foremost damage dealers, but always mindful of their need for protection.
+Incorporate Rangers into your strategy shrewdly, recognizing their value as your team's foremost damage dealers, while always being mindful of their need for protection.

 #### 3.4.1.
-Signature Passive
+Play Style

 Unless stated otherwise by a specific ability, Rangers exclusively target the closest enemy character.

-The further the Ranger is from the target, the more damage they deal.
-Additionally, every round on their turn, Rangers utilize their basic ability for half of the energy cost.
+Rangers deal more damage the farther they are from their target, but their Critical Hit Chance and Accuracy increase as they draw closer.
+This versatility makes them proficient at engaging both front-line enemies and posing a threat to their back-line.

 #### 3.4.2.
-Essential Stats
+Signature Passive

+Every round on their turn, Rangers utilize their basic ability for half of the energy cost.

+#### 3.4.3.
+Key Combat Attributes

 - Range
 - Damage
 - Critical Hit
 - Critical Hit Chance
+- Accuracy
 - Life Steal

 ### 3.5.
 Strategists

-Strategists possess an adaptable presence on the battlefield, offering valuable contributions whether positioned in the front lines, alongside allies, or strategically situated in the rear ranks.
-Their primary objective is to exert unparalleled control over the battle's ebb and flow.
+Strategists are the maestros of battlefield control, wielding the power to shape the flow of combat to their advantage.
+These astute commanders possess a broad array of talents, allowing them to bolster and empower their allies while simultaneously crippling their enemies.
+Whether they position themselves in the front lines, or strategically hold the rear ranks, they excel at orchestrating the ebb and flow of battle.

-Equipped with the ability to influence the course of combat, Strategists become linchpins in your tactical maneuvers.
-Their effectiveness hinges on their health and resistance stats, which dictate their survivability and strategic utility.
+Armed with the unique ability to manipulate the battlefield with diverse effects, Strategists become linchpins in your tactical maneuvers.
+Their effectiveness hinges on their evasion and resistance stats, which ensure their survivability and strategic utility.

-These shrewd commanders excel at orchestrating the battlefield to their advantage.
-They can employ their talents to bolster and empower their comrades, transforming them into formidable forces.
-Conversely, Strategists wield the power to debilitate and thwart their adversaries, hindering their effectiveness or outright disabling them.

-Strategists shine as masters of battlefield manipulation, seamlessly transitioning their focus between roles as the situation demands.
-Whether it's enhancing the prowess of allies or undermining the strengths of foes, their keen strategic insight ensures they remain pivotal assets to your team's success.

-Integrate Strategists into your ranks, and you'll harness their ability to shape the battle to your advantage.
+Integrate Strategists into your ranks, and you'll harness their ability to shift the battlefield's dynamics in your favor.
 Their multifaceted approach to warfare and unwavering commitment to control make them indispensable in your pursuit of victory.

 #### 3.5.1.
+Play Style

+Strategist's play style revolves around speed and area of effect as it's important to apply effects as soon as possible and to as many characters as possible.
+Position them accordingly to maximize their abilities.

+#### 3.5.2.
 Signature Passive

 If none of the Strategist's abilities are activated during the planning phase, the strategist gains increased Evasion and a shield for the rest of the round as well as they generate extra energy for the next round.

-#### 3.5.2.
-Essential Stats
+#### 3.5.3.
+Key Combat Attributes

 - Speed
-- Accuracy
+- Area of Effect
 - Evasion
 - Resistance
-- Health
+- Accuracy

 ### 3.6.
 Titans